Scroll to interact with StoryMap above

 The history of European intervention at the site began in 1920 when British troops stationed at Salihiyeh (Syria) under the command of captain M.C.
 Murphy recognized well-preserved ancient wall paintings in the northwest corner of the fortress.
 Recognizing the potential historical significance of the find, Murphy reported it to his superiors and requested assistance from an archaeologist.
 Murphy’s letter would ultimately set in motion the large-scale excavation of the site.
 In Spring of 1920, eminent archaeologist James Henry Breasted of the University of Chicago’s Oriental Institute happened to be on a survey expedition on the upper Tigris river.
 Upon the conclusion of his planned work, Breasted was persuaded by British Civil Commissioner Colonel Arnold Talbot Wilson to make a diversion to Salihiyeh to assess the finds reported by Murphy.

-Due to the unstable political situation of the time, Breasted had only the space of a day’s time to assess and record what he could of the wall paintings discovered by Murphy and his soldiers.
-Although Breasted would later go on to publish based on his short-term work at the site, he passed on the opportunity to direct renewed excavations at the site two years after his initial visit to assess the paintings.
+Due to the constraints of Breasted’s schedule and the unstable political situation of the time, Breasted had only the space of a day’s time to assess and record what he could of the wall paintings uncovered by Murphy and his soldiers.
+Although Breasted would later go on to publish based on his short-term work at the site, he declined the opportunity to direct renewed excavations at the site two years after his initial visit to assess the paintings.
 The first systematic excavations at Dura-Europos took place in 1922 and were sponsored by the French Académie des Inscriptions et Belles-Letres.
 As head of the French Académie excavations at the fortress, Belgian archaeologist and historian Franz Cumont led two short campaigns (1922 and 1923) before the political situation in the Euphrates region precluded further work.

 It was not until 1928 that systematic excavations would resume at Dura, this time as an effort sponsored jointly by the French Académie des Inscriptions et Belles-Letres and Yale University.
 Yale’s involvement came about thanks to interest in the site from Yale professor of Ancient History and Archaeology Michael I. Rostovtzeff.
 The joint French-American expeditions would continue for ten seasons of excavation between 1928 and 1937.
 Rostovtzeff remained a constant as expedition director throughout Yale’s involvement at Dura, while the position of field director passed successively from Frenchman Maurice Pillet (1928–31), to Clark Hopkins of Yale (1932–35), and finally to Frank E. Brown, also of Yale (1936–37).

 Thanks to the practice of ‘partage’ that was current among archaeological collaborators in the early 20th century, the majority of artifacts from Dura today reside in collections at Yale University and the National Museum of Damascus (established 1919).
-Due to the importance of the site, however, over time smaller groups of Durene objects have made their way into collections across the world.
+The constellation of institutional interests with a stake in these early excavations, and the shape of the political (and therefore legal) parameters at the time of excavation, is closely tied to the distribution of collections related to Dura in archives and museums today.

 Click here to see a list of collections and their associated Durene object counts.